percona/pbm-docs/docs/reference/pbm-commands.md

 ## pbm diagnostic

-Generates the report with the detailed information about a a specific backup, restore, or other commands.
-The report includes the following information:
+Generates the report with the detailed information about a specific backup or a restore.
+You can also use it for other commands.

-* The information about the environment: pbm-agents statuses, cluster members, etc.
-* Logs collected between the start and end time of the command execution
-* If it is a backup command, the backup metadata file.
-* If it is a restore command, the restore metadata file and the backup metadata file.

-   <i warning>:material-alert: Warning:</i> Physical restore is not supported in version 2.8.0.

 To learn more, refer to the [Diagnostics report](../troubleshoot/pbm-report.md).

 The command has the following syntax: